-- The Title IX Coordinator will make opening introductions. - The Hearing Officer will explain the rules for the Hearing. - Witnesses called - The Hearing Officer will determine the order of witnesses and ask questions of the witnesses, - o Claimant's Advisor will ask questions of the witnesses - Respondent's Advisor will ask questions of the witnesses - Claimant called - o Hearing Officer will ask questions of the Claimant - Claimant's advisor will ask questions of the Claimant - Respondent's advisor will ask questions of the Claimant - Respondent called - o Hearing Officer will ask questions of the Respondent - Claimant's advisor will ask questions of the Respondent - Respondent's advisor will ask questions of the Respondent - The Claimant will have five (5) minutes to give an oral closing statement. - The Claimant may have the advisor make their closing statement. - The Respondent will have five (5) minutes to give an oral closing statement.
+- The Title IX Coordinator will make opening introductions. - The Hearing Officer will explain the rules for the Hearing. - Witnesses called - The Hearing Officer will determine the order of witnesses and ask questions of the witnesses, - o Parties may submit additional questions to Hearing Officer - Hearing Officer will ask approved questions. - Claimant called - Hearing Officer will ask questions of the Claimant - Parties may submit additional questions to Hearing Officer - Hearing Officer will ask approved questions. - Respondent called - o Hearing Officer will ask questions of the Respondent - o Parties may submit additional questions to Hearing Officer - Hearing Officer will ask approved questions. - The Claimant will have five (5) minutes to give an oral closing statement. - The Respondent will have five (5) minutes to give an oral closing statement.